 The company has reinsurance protection in place substantially for all classes of business.
-The reinsurance arrangements consist of a variety of non-proportional programs, with deductibles that are commensurate with the company's financial standing.
+The reinsurance arrangements consist mainly of a variety of non-proportional programs, with deductibles that are commensurate with the company's financial standing.
+In certain specific cases, proportional protection is purchased, especially in the case of new areas/ lines of business.
+This is done to afford increased protection against volatility which can occur in such cases.
 The company purchases adequate reinsurance cover to protect against the eventuality of a single event such as a storm.